eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 			and maintaining the database.
 		* Verifies the logical process models.
 		* Facilitates impact analysis.
+	- Includes entities (tables), attributes (columns/fields), and relationships (keys) \cite{WikipediaContributors2018y}
+	- Uses defined (and specific) business names, and less generic names, for entities and attributes \cite{WikipediaContributors2018y}.
+	- Is technology independent, and is based on platforms and DBMSes
+		\cite{WikipediaContributors2018y}.
+	- "Is normalized to the fourth normal form (4NF)"
+		\cite{WikipediaContributors2018y}.
 + physical data model, which describes how data is physically stored in terms of partitions, processors, and tablespaces.
+	- Involves using specific database management technology
+		\cite{WikipediaContributors2018y}.
+	- "Includes tables, columns, keys, data types, validation rules, database triggers, stored procedures, domains, and access constraints" \cite{WikipediaContributors2018y}.
+	- Uses more defined (and specific) business names, for entities and attributes, subject to limitations of DBMS and company defined standards \cite{WikipediaContributors2018y};
+		e.g., abbreviated column names \cite{WikipediaContributors2018y}.
+	- "Includes primary keys and indices for fast data access"
+		\cite{WikipediaContributors2018y}.
+	- If the database is for "online transaction processing (OLTP) or Operational Data Store (ODS), it is usually not de-normalized";
+		else, de-normalize the physical data model to meet performance requirements of the database (context-dependent).

 WikipediaContributors2018w